(1890-1963)

 Sentenced to 12 years in prison for manslaughter, Stroud was shipped to the federal penitentiary at McNeil Island, Washington, where he proved a difficult inmate.
 He

-READ More: How to Feel Happier
+READ More: How to Put a Dog to Sleep

 assaulted a hospital orderly on one occasion and stabbed a fellow inmate on another, earning an additional six months to his sentence.